Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 Supports three arches

-It's easy to imagine a tripod with a camera attached to it, and if one of the legs breaks, the whole thing falls over.
-In the same way, if one of the three arches collapses, the balance is lost.
+It's easy to imagine a tripod with a camera attached to it, and if one of the legs breaks, the tripod will fall over immediately.
+In the same way, if one of the three arches collapses, the balance will be lost.

 What specifically happens if the arch collapses?